lsst-dm/dmtn-050/index.rst

 Transformation
 ==============

-The DM EFD Transformation Service will extract content from the Base replica of the EFD, transform it (lightly), and load it into the Transformed EFD within the Consolidated Database at NCSA.
+The DM EFD Transformation Service will extract content from the Base replica of the EFD, transform it (lightly), and load it into the Reformatted EFD within the Consolidated Database at NCSA.
+The Concept of Operations for this service is described in :cite:`LDM-230` section 2.4.

 This ETL process is under the control of the OCS via a commandable SAL component implemented by the Base Data Management Control System (DMCS).
-The Transformed EFD will be replicated to the Base for use in the Chilean Data Access Center (DAC).
+The Reformatted EFD will be replicated to the Base via Data Backbone mechanisms for use in the Chilean Data Access Center (DAC).
 The latency requirement for delivery of transformed EFD records in both locations is very relaxed: 24 hours, as documented in DMS-REQ-0102 in :cite:`LSE-61`.
 However, we expect that the EFD Transformation Service will run continuously and should provide latencies of less than 5 minutes in normal operation.
 After an outage, latencies will increase until catch-up has completed.